vince-t-dev/development-standards/README.md

 - Only hydrate data that you need for your page
 - Make use of "noUnhydrated=1" and "select_fields" params to reduce payload size
 - Always be mindful of the amount of API requests, some can be shared across elements, ensure there is no duplicated Data sources.
 - Don't forget your params!
-Some query parameter are crucial but easy to forget i.e. a check for object status when rendering a collection (e.g. always set Active and Visible params when displaying a list of articles/sections), consider best sorting options based on your content, additional parans for multi-language maybe required for your project
+Some query parameter are crucial but easy to forget i.e. a check for object status when rendering a collection (e.g. always set Active and Visible params when displaying a list of articles/sections), consider best sorting options based on your content, additional params for multi-language maybe required for your project
 - Consider the length of data on your page when it grows over time.
 Use pagination to avoid fetching a big chunk of data.

 ### Working with Playlists